Chee Soon Juan: Hunger strike

 In 1993, a few months after Chee joined the SDP, he was dismissed from NUS by the Head of the Psychology Department, S. Vasoo, who was also a PAP MP at the time, for allegedly using research funds to send his wife's doctoral thesis to the United States and making false transport claims.
 Chee denied that he had misused university funds and claimed that he was the victim of a political vendetta.
-On 5 April, Chee staged a hunger strike to protest his sacking.
-On the second day of his hunger strike, Chee was advised by a doctor, who was checking on his health daily, to consume glucose water instead of just water which Chee did.
-On 14 April, the tenth day of the hunger strike, Chee ended his hunger strike.
+On 5 April, he staged a hunger strike to protest his firing.
+On the second day of his hunger strike, Chee was advised to consume glucose water instead of plain water by a doctor who was checking on his health daily; he accepted the advice.
+He ended the strike on the tenth day, 14 April.

 Although Chiam initially backed Chee, he became critical of Chee's hunger strike and his public comments condemning the PAP for his dismissal from NUS.
 Chiam wanted to censure Chee for his comments, but the party's Central Executive Committee (CEC) backed Chee.
 Chiam then resigned as secretary-general of the party.
 Chee, as the assistant secretary-general, then became the party's acting secretary-general and was subsequently elected as secretary-general in 1993.

 After Chiam publicly criticised the CEC, they attempted to expel him from the party—an act which would have forced him to vacate his seat in Parliament—but Chiam won a court case to prevent them from doing so on procedural grounds.
-Chiam remained an SDP member and MP until shortly before the 1997 general election, when he left to join the Singapore People's Party, a party founded in 1994 by ex-SDP members who supported him.
+Chiam remained an SDP member and MP until shortly before the 1997 general election, when he left to join the Singapore People's Party (SPP), a party founded in 1994 by ex-SDP members who supported him.